singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 For example a model which try to predict the salary of baseball players according to the data like, years of experience and number of hits that the hitter made in the last season.

+## Greedy nature of decision trees

+Almost all of the Decision Tree algorithm uses Greedy approaches that is, at every node generation, we don't care about the final tree become better.
+We are only worried about making the best split at any given time.

+Let's understand this by taking the `Striker goals dataset` example.

+To simplify the calculations, let's assume that we only have three features in the dataset, `Experience`, `Goals last season` and `Salary` and salary is the feature that we want to predict.

+On this random data, we decided to fit the decision tree model.
+After initially analyzing the data, we found that `Experience` was the most usable factor which was clearly dividing the whole dataset into different parts.

+So, rather than thinking of ahead in time, we will directly choose the `Experience` as the root node at this point.

+We will discuss the above example much in detail during this post.